 - Pile on the toppings.
 I highly recommend some crushed hazelnuts, shredded coconut, and cocoa nibs.

 For this recipe, I used canned butternut squash.
 It was easy to find (thank you, Trader Joe’s) and saved me from having to steam and puree my own.
 If you can’t find any canned butternut squash, don’t worry.
 You can still make this recipe.
 Either peel, seed, cube, steam and puree your own butternut squash (it’s way easier than it sounds) or you can use canned (unsweetened) pumpkin puree.
 After all, pumpkin and butternut squash are essentially the same thing.

-If squash and pumpkin pie spice isn’t your thing, you may also enjoy these other Chia Pudding recipes-
+If you love this Butternut Squash Chia Pudding, you may also enjoy these other Chia Pudding recipes-

-1 (15 ounce) can butternut squash OR 1 small butternut squash, peeled, seeded and steamed until tender
+- 1 butternut squash small, peeled, seeded and steamed until tender.
+Or one 15oz can.

 In a medium bowl whisk together the pumpkin pie spice and the chia seeds.
 Add the pureed butternut squash and stir to combine.
 Stir in the milk and honey (or agave syrup to keep it vegan) and stir well.